grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 Chips wrenched her arm free.
 "A-fuckin'-OK."
 She gave Percy a mock salute and pushed past toward the upper engine room.

-Captain Percy left Chips digging out hull patch kits from engineering storage compartments and returned to the control room.
+Percy left Chips digging out hull patch kits from engineering storage compartments and returned to the control room.

 Gregory's square head came around and his beady eyes caught hers as her head popped up through the hatch in the floor of the control room.
 "Wish we had something to shoot at those fuckers who rammed us."